Your VAR Model is Secretly an Efficient and Explainable Generative Classifier: Abstract

 \section{Abstract}

 Generative classifiers, which leverage conditional generative models for classification, have recently demonstrated desirable properties such as robustness to distribution shifts.
-However, recent progress in this area has been largely driven by diffusion-based models, whose substantial computational cost severely limits scalability.
-This exclusive focus on diffusion-based methods has also constrained our understanding of generative classifiers.
-In this work, we propose a novel generative classifier built on recent advances in visual autoregressive (VAR) modeling, which offers a new perspective for studying generative classifiers.
-To further enhance its performance, we introduce the Adaptive VAR Classifier$^+$ (A-VARC$^+$), which achieves a superior trade-off between accuracy and inference speed, thereby significantly improving practical applicability.
-Moreover, we show that the VAR-based method exhibits fundamentally different properties from diffusion-based methods.
-In particular, due to its tractable likelihood, the VAR-based classifier enables visual explainability via token-wise mutual information and demonstrates inherent resistance to catastrophic forgetting in class-incremental learning tasks.
+However, recent progress in this area has been largely driven by diffusion-based models, whose substantial computational cost limits their scalability in practice.
+To address the efficiency concern, we investigate generative classifier built upon recent advances in visual autoregressive (VAR) modeling.
+Owing to their tractable likelihood, VAR-based generative classifier enable significantly more efficient inference compared to diffusion-based counterparts.
+Building on this foundation, we introduce the Adaptive VAR Classifier$^+$ (A-VARC$^+$), which further improves accuracy while reducing computational cost, substantially enhancing practical usability.
+Beyond efficiency, we also study several properties of VAR-based generative classifiers that distinguish them from conventional discriminative models.
+In particular, the tractable likelihood facilitates visual explainability via token-wise mutual information, and the model naturally adapts to class-incremental learning without requiring additional replay data.